NickGhignatti/casimo/docs/report.md

 - **Customer**: who enters the casino and plays games.
 - **Game**: a game that can be played by customers, such as roulette, blackjack and slot machine.
 - **Door**: a door that allows customers to enter the casino.
 It is where the customers enter the casino.
 It will be called **Spawner** from now on
+- **Wall**: a wall is a collidable entity which delimit where the customer can go and allow to represent in a more precise way internal structure of the casinò
+- **Bet**: a bet is presented from a customer in order to play a game
 ```mermaid
 classDiagram
 class Customer {